What is Zinc acetate?

-- Used as a dental cement for temporary fillings.
+- Used as dental cement for temporary fillings.

 - Used as an indirect food additive.

-Inhaling Zinc diacetate may cause mild irritation in throat and nose which leads to sneezing and coughing.
+Inhaling zinc diacetate may cause mild irritation in the throat and nose which leads to sneezing and coughing.
 Swallowing causes corrosion or irritation of the alimentary tract which results in vomiting.
 It is a non-flammable compound.